corelight/LLM-Ninja/Readme.md

 ### map-reduce-subdirs.py

+**Summary:** Batch processor that runs `map-reduce.py` on multiple subdirectories automatically.
+Processes each first-level subdirectory in a parent directory, saves individual output files, and skips directories that already have output files.
+Perfect for analyzing multiple projects or document collections at once.

-This script enables batch processing of multiple first-level subdirectories.
-It automatically locates `map-reduce.py` in the same directory as itself and saves the output files in the current working directory.
+This script automatically locates `map-reduce.py` in the same directory as itself and saves the output files in the current working directory.
 If an output file for a subdirectory already exists, that subdirectory is skipped.
 The subdirectories are processed in case-insensitive order.

 #### Command-Line Options:
 - **parent_directory** (positional): Parent directory containing subdirectories to process.